 First-time Full-time Freshmen Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad a) Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2001 cohort) b) Number of students in line a who were financial aid applicants (include applicants for all types of aid) c) Number of students in line \mathbf{b} who were determined to have financial need d) Number of students in line c who received any financial aid e) Number of students in line d who received any need-based gift aid f) Number of students in line d who received any need-based self-help aid g) Number of students in line d who received any non-need-based gift aid h) Number of students in line d whose need was fully met (exclude PLUS loans , unsubsidized loans , and private alternative loans) i) On average, the percentage of need that was met of students who received any need-based aid.
-Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) % % % j) The average financial aid package of those in line d.
-Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$ \$ \$ k) Average need-based gift award of those in line e \$ \$ \$ 1) Average need-based self-help award (excluding PLUS loans , unsubsidized loans , and private alternative loans) of those in line f \$ \$ \$ m) Average need-based loan (excluding PLUS loans , unsubsidized loans , and private alternative loans) of those in line f who received a need-based loan S s \$
+Fresh) Less Than Full-time Undergrad a) Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2004 cohort) 0 2,008 2,009 b) Number of students in line a who applied for need-based financial aid 0 660 1,610 c) Number of students in line $\mathbf{b}$ who were determined to have financial need 0 587 1,455 d) Number of students in line c who were awarded any financial aid 0 571 1,427 e) Number of students in line d who were awarded any need-based scholarship or grant aid 0 406 1,017 f) Number of students in line d who were awarded any need-based self-help aid 0 528 1,281 g) Number of students in line d who were awarded any non-need-based scholarship or grant aid 0 2 9 h) Number of students in line d whose need was fully met ( exclude PLUS loans, unsubsidized loans, and private alternative loans) 0 48 123 i) On average, the percentage of need that was met of students who were awarded any need-based aid.
+Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) 0% 50.39% 47.16% j) The average financial aid package of those in line d.
+Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$0 \$6,628 \$6,554 k) Average need-based scholarship or grant award of those in line e \$0 \$3,375 \$3,091 1) Average need-based self-help award ( excluding PLUS loans , unsubsidized loans , and private alternative loans) of those in line f \$0 \$4,572 \$4,847 m) Average need-based loan (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f who were awarded a need- based loan \$0 \$4,544 \$4,791

 H2A.
-Number of Enrolled Students Receiving Non-need-based Grants and Scholarships: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who received non-need-based gift aid.
-Numbers should reflect the cohort receiving the dollars reported in H1.
+Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degreeseeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional-not external-non-need-based scholarship or grant aid.
+Numbers should reflect the cohort awarded the dollars reported in H1.
 Note: In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates.

 First-time Full-time Freshmen Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad n) Number of students in line a who had no financial need and who received non-need-based gift aid (exclude those receiving athletic awards and tuition benefits) Freshinen (mei.
-Fresh) Chucigiau o) Average dollar amount of non-need-based gift aid awarded to students in line n \$ \$ \$ p) Number of students in line a who received a non-need-based athletic grant or scholarship q) Average dollar amount of non-need-based athletic grants and scholarships awarded to students in line p \$ \$ \$
+Fresh) Less Than Full-time Undergrad n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 0 56 134 o) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$0 \$6,141 \$6,381 p) Number of students in line a who were awarded an institutional non- need-based athletic scholarship or grant 0 0 0 q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$0 \$0 \$0